ray155093/azure-docs.zh-tw/articles/marketplace-publishing/marketplace-publishing-vm-image-creation-on-premise.md

 <properties
-   pageTitle="建立 Azure Marketplace 的內部部署虛擬機器映像 | Microsoft Azure" description="了解及執行建立內部部署的 VM 映像，並且部署至 Azure Marketplace 以供他人購買的步驟。"
+   pageTitle="Creating an on-premises virtual machine image for the Azure Marketplace | Microsoft Azure" description="Understand and execute the steps to create an on-premises VM image and deploy to the Azure Marketplace for others to purchase." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
-   services="marketplace-publishing"
-   documentationCenter=""
-   authors="HannibalSII"